- How do green roofs work?

 - Is my roof suitable for a green roof?

 Living roofs, also known as green roofs, have seen a spike in popularity in recent years, and for good reason.
 Not only do they provide a decorative addition to the functional structures in your backyard, helping them to blend in with the planting scheme, but they also have unbound environmental benefits.

-Green roofs can be a fabulous roofing alternative for a new home, or for an addition to an existing house, a garage or garden building.
+You needn't be building or putting on an addition for this eco home improvement to be part of your plans.
+A green roof can be added in some cases to an existing house, a garage, or a backyard building.
 But these planted roofs are far more than a great way to improve the view.